Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: Additional Experiments

 We first demonstrate the quality of the the camera-driven head poses from SLAM in Table~\ref{tab:head_cam}, where it shows minor differences from the head poses of the ground truth motion capture data; rotation error within 2-3 degrees and position error within 5 centimeters.
 This result can support the validity of our quantitative evaluations in our main paper.

 In Table~\ref{tab:cam_dataset_head_comp}, we compare the motion estimation outputs with the camera-driven head poses, denoted as $\mathbf{H}^{C}+\mathcal{F}_{est}$, with the results with the methods with 6 IMU sensors, PIP~\cite{yi2022pip} and TIP~\cite{jiang2022tip}, and our method $\mathcal{F}_{est}$ with head poses from the dataset.
-Interestingly, our results with camera-driven head pose from the raw egocentric data mostly outperform the competing methods which use the 6 IMU sensors, even though our setup with an egocentric camera and fewer sensors (2 IMUs on the wrists) is much more challenging compared to the previous methods.
+Our results with camera-driven head pose from the raw egocentric data mostly outperform the competing methods which use the 6 IMU sensors, even though our setup with an egocentric camera and fewer sensors (2 IMUs on the wrists) is much more challenging compared to the previous methods.

+We furthermore compare our results with EgoLocate~\cite{yi2023egolocate}, which leverages 6 IMU sensors on the full body for body pose estimation and an additional head-mounted camera for global translation localization.
+Interestingly, despite the reduced number of sensors, our results outperforms EgoLocate.
+Especially for root-related position error terms (MPJPE, Root PE) our method significantly outperforms.
+Such improvement, despite of reduced number of sensors, initially stems from the accuracy of camera pose estimation from DROID-SLAM~\cite{teed2021droid} (Table~\ref{tab:head_cam}), and by directly incorporating the 6DoF head pose cues from the cameras to the motion estimation process, unlike EgoLocate that employs a decoupled approach between motion estimation (IMU) and localization (camera).

 The discrepancy in the results of the root-included metrics between $\mathbf{H}^{C}+\mathcal{F}_{est}$ and $\mathcal{F}_{est}$ can be considered due to the camera position errors, as depicted in Table~\ref{tab:head_cam}.